Dr Sarah Cooper

 My first book 'Regulating Women: Policymaking and Practice in the UK' was published in February 2016 and critiques the legislative approach to abortion, prostitution, porn and rape in the UK.
-As part of the Public Health Policy Reserach Series with Palgrave, my current project, titled 'Analysing Gender in Health Policy: Women, the Woman and the Politics of Fertility', considers government decision making around themes such as sex education in schools and access to fertility treatments, and will be published in late 2017.
+As part of the Public Health Policy Reserach Series with Palgrave, my current project, titled 'Analysing Gender in Health Policy: The Politics of Sex and Reproduction', considers government decision making around themes such as sex education in schools and access to assisted reproductive technologies, and will be published later this year.

 My research and teaching interests are largely reflective of my training to date; I received my law degree from the University of Birmingham in 2006 before deciding to diversify my knowledge, and completing an MA in International Studies here at the University of Exeter, in 2007.
 Having become fascinated by the interface between law and politics, I then went on to undertake a PhD entitled 'Comparing Abortion Policy in the UK and Republic of Ireland; An Unexpected Case of Europeanization?' under the supervision of Dr Claire Dunlop and Professor Claudio Radaelli.
 My doctorate was successfully examined without corrections by Professor Dorte Martinsen and Professor Andrew Massey in February 2012.